This post may contain affiliate links. Read my full disclosure policy.

 Nothing is so strong as gentleness, nothing so gentle as real strength. – St Francis de Sales

 Wow, we’ve been having the most incredible fall!
 Sunshine for days!
-It doesn’t get much better than this and I’ve been soaking it up.
-My favorite time of year.
-It’s also the time of year when all the beautiful winter squashes are out, and these days there are so many varieties to choose from.
+It doesn’t get much better than this, and we’ve been soaking it up.
+My favorite time of year!
+It’s also the time of year when all the beautiful winter squashes are out, and these days, there are so many varieties to choose from; acorn squash, spaghetti squash, butternut squash, hubbard squash.

-One of my favorites is Delicata, and you will laugh when I tell you why.
-Because they are the perfect squash for lazy cooks, which, I have to admit, sometimes I am!
+But one of my favorites is Delicata squash, and you will laugh when I tell you why.
+Because they are the perfect squash for lazy cooks, which, I must admit, sometimes I am!
 Can you guess why?

 Because delicatas have very thin skins!
-Meaning, you don’t have to peel them!
+This means you don’t have to peel them!
 Their skin is edible- and full of fiber!

-Delicata squash are known as the “sweet potato squash” because their flesh is sweet and earthy like sweet potato and they have a similar texture!
+Delicata squash is known as the “sweet potato squash” because their flesh is sweet and earthy like sweet potato, and they have a similar texture!
 Some people taste a subtle corn flavor as well.
+In a nutshell, they taste delicious!

 delicata squash photo